Alejogb1/job-board/blog-data/osql-command-usage-examples.md

 **Tips and Gotchas**

-Alright I've spilled enough coffee over the command line to know some quirks of osql lets be real
+I've spilled enough coffee over the command line to know some quirks of osql lets be real

-*   **Quoting:** If your query has double quotes or apostrophes things can get tricky.
+- **Quoting:** If your query has double quotes or apostrophes things can get tricky.
 Make sure to escape them correctly especially when using the `-q` parameter its better to use apostrophes in SQL and double quotes when you are using your OS
-*   **Error Handling:** osql doesn't always give the most user-friendly error messages.
+- **Error Handling:** osql doesn't always give the most user-friendly error messages.
 Sometimes you might have to dig deeper into the SQL Server error logs to see what went wrong.
 I remember spending hours troubleshooting a script only to realize a small syntax error I hadn’t seen it’s a humbling experience trust me.
-*   **Output:** By default osql’s output is not the prettiest It includes lots of headers and stuff if you need a more clean output you need to use other tools like `sqlcmd` which in general is superior to `osql`
+- **Output:** By default osql’s output is not the prettiest It includes lots of headers and stuff if you need a more clean output you need to use other tools like `sqlcmd` which in general is superior to `osql`

 Let me add a little humor here: why did the SQL server break up with the database? because they had too many relationships and not enough schema ha!
 I know its corny.